Relightable 3D Gaussians: Realistic Point Cloud Relighting with BRDF Decomposition and Ray Tracing: Relightable 3D Gaussians

+Prior methods~\cite{zhang2021physg,zhang2023neilfpp} typically begin with the acquisition of intersection points between rays and surface through differentiable rendering.
+Then they apply the rendering equation at these points to facilitate Physical Based Rendering (PBR).
+However, these approach present significant challenges in the point-based framework.
+Certainly, it is feasible to extract surfaces in 3DGS~\cite{guedon2023sugar}; but, it necessitates a coordinate-based incident light field for inverse PBR.
+The querying of this field at millions of points during every iteration imposes a substantial computational burden.
+Moreover, it is pertinent to acknowledge that accurately extracting geometric surfaces presents considerable challenges in 3DGS system.

+To tackle this issue, we propose to compute PBR color $\{c_i'\}_{i=0}^{N}$ for each 3D Gaussian, and then obtain the PBR image $\mathcal{C'}$ through alpha-blending, as shown in Fig.~\ref{fig:pipeline}.
+This method is more efficient for two main reasons.
+First, PBR is performed on fewer 3D Gaussians rather than image pixels in all input views, as each Gaussian affects multiple pixels based on its scale.
+Second, by allocating discrete attributes for each Gaussian, we avoid the need for global neural fields.

+{\bf BRDF Parameterization.} To make 3D Gaussians relightable, we assign BRDF properties to each Gaussian and adopt a simplified Disney BRDF model~\cite{burley2012physically}.
+The BRDF properties include an albedo $\boldsymbol{b}\in[0, 1]^3$ and a roughness $r\in[0, 1]$, and the BRDF $f$ in Eq. \ref{eq:rendering_equation} is divided into a diffuse term $f_{d} = \frac{\boldsymbol{b}}{\pi}$ and a specular term: where $\boldsymbol{h}=({\boldsymbol{\omega}_{i}+\boldsymbol{\omega}_{o}}) / 2$ is the half vector, \textit{D}, \textit{F} and \textit{G} denote the normal distribution function, Fresnel term and geometry term.

+{\bf Incident Light Modeling.} Optimizing a NeILF for each Gaussian can be excessively unconstrained, leading to challenges in accurately decomposing incident lights from its appearance.
+To address this issue, we apply a prior by partitioning the incident light into globally shared direct component and individual per-Gaussian indirect components.
+The sampled incident light at a Gaussian from direction $\boldsymbol{\omega}_{i}$ is represented as:

-where the visibility term $V(\boldsymbol{\omega}_{i})$ and the local light term $L_{local}(\boldsymbol{\omega}_{i})$ are parameterized as Spherical Harmonics (SH) for each Gaussian, denoted as $\boldsymbol{v}$ and $\boldsymbol{l}$ respectively.
-The global light term is parameterized as a globally shared SH, denoted as $\boldsymbol{l}^{env}$.
+where $V(\boldsymbol{\omega}_{i})$ represents the visibility term which will be further discussed in Sec.~\ref{sec:raytracing}, the indirect light term $L_{indirect}$ is parameterized by 3-level SH, denoted as $\boldsymbol{l}$, while the direct light term $L_{direct}$ is parameterized as a globally shared 16x32 environment map, denoted as $\boldsymbol{l}^{env}$.
+Despite the utilization of relatively low-level Spherical Harmonics (SH), we can still capture some inter-reflection effects, as the rendering color of a given pixel arises from the collaboration of multiple relightable 3D Gaussians.

 For each 3D Gaussian, we sample $N_s$ incident directions over the hemisphere space through Fibonacci sampling~\cite{yao2022neilf} to provide numerical integration for Eq.~\ref{eq:rendering_equation}.
-The PBR color of the Gaussian is then given by:
+The PBR color of each Gaussian is then given by: